 You have to be very sure of the size of the tipper that will be delivering the sand to you in order to make your estimates more reasonable.
 On the other hand, you can make the considerations for variations between the weight of materials when wet and when dry.
 However, this will never be critical for block moulding based on experience.
 But in concrete it can be very considerable.

-Therefore summarily, we need 86 bags of cement and 11 trips of sand to mould about 3000 pieces of 9 inches blocks with holes (for 1 bag = 35 blocks).
+Therefore summarily, we need 86 bags of cement and 68 tonnes of sand to mould about 3000 pieces of 9 inches blocks with holes (for 1 bag = 35 blocks).

 Thank you for reading, and God bless.

 How to calculate the number of blocks required for the construction of a 3 bedroom flat